In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 Setting up a WordPress blog is really not that difficult to do at all.

-Important note: Just to make you fully aware once again, this tutorial will provide you with step-by-step instructions on how to start a hosted blog using a web host provider and the WordPress open source software.
+Important note: Just to make you fully aware that this tutorial will provide you with step-by-step instructions on how to start a hosted blog using a web host provider and the WordPress open source software.
 (WordPress.org)

 This guide will not cover starting a blog with a free blogging platform such as WordPress.com or Blogger.com.